Avoidant people are difficult to deal with.

 What are the Main Relationship Issues With an Avoidant?

-Let’s say you succeeded and you got an avoidant to pursue you romantically.
+Let’s say you succeeded and you got an avoidant to chase you romantically.
 What can possibly go wrong?

-- Avoidants experience emotional highs and lows that can affect their behavior.
+- Avoidant partners experience emotional highs and lows that can affect their behavior.

 - They might feel trapped in your relationship and want to get out because of that.

 - They may have a really hard time opening up to you and showing vulnerability.

 - They might be interested in the physical part of the relationship more than the emotional part.

 - He or she could shut down at your attempts to discuss emotions and intimate thoughts.

 I will recommend you to go through the following article to stay ready to make sure you set the right foundation after an avoidant falls in love with you: